cloudfoundry/docs-bosh/content/networks.md

     * **gateway** [String, required]: Subnet gateway IP
     * **dns** [Array, optional]: DNS IP addresses for this subnet
     * **reserved** [Array, optional]: Array of reserved IPs and/or IP ranges.
 BOSH does not assign IPs from this range to any VM
     * **static** [Array, optional]: Array of static IPs and/or IP ranges.
-BOSH assigns IPs from this range to jobs requesting static IPs.
+BOSH assigns IPs from this range to instances requesting static IPs.
 Only IPs specified here can be used for static IP reservations.
     * **az** [String, optional]: AZ associated with this subnet (should only be used when using [first class AZs](azs.md)).
 Example: `z1`.
 Available in v241+.
     * **azs** [Array, optional]: List of AZs associated with this subnet (should only be used when using [first class AZs](azs.md)).
 Example: `[z1, z2]`.
 Available in v241+.
     * **cloud_properties** [Hash, optional]: Describes any IaaS-specific properties for the subnet.
 Default is `{}` (empty Hash).

-Example:
+Example cloud config:

 ```yaml
 networks: